7:00 am - 6:30 pm

 One hospital has transformed the ambulatory care setting from multiple clinics with variations in role and patient care practices to a cohesive group with common goals and utilization of best practices.
 During this presentation the process, results, next steps, and lessons learned from the process will be discussed.

 Development and Early Outcomes of a Centralized Care Management Department for a Large Children’s Healthcare System

 Tara Trimarchi, DNP, RN, CRNP; Noelle Stack, MSN, RN, CPN

-Describe the role and purpose of the RN care manager and identify best practices for the care coordination and transition management of children with medical complexity.
+This session will use an overview of one facility’s centralized care management department to discuss the RN care manager role.
+Strategies for implementing the role, operational standards, and performance measurement will also be explored.
+You’ll also learn best practices for the care coordination and transition management of children with medical complexity.

 5:30 pm - 7:00 pm